continuouspipe/dockerfiles/mysql/README.md

 ## About

-This is a Docker image for MySQL which tracks the upstream official MySQL images.
+This is set of Docker images for MySQL which track the upstream official MySQL images.

 ## How to use